wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dwarf-hill.md

 <ins>Crossbow.</ins> The hill dwarf  makes a ranged attack (1D12).
 It must take a turn recharging the crossbow before using it again.

 <ins>Dwarven Spirits (1/day).</ins> The hill dwarf takes a sip of fortifying alcohol.
-It can be brought below 1HP until the end of its next turn.
+It cant be brought below 1HP until the end of its next turn.

 <br>